 By Kieron Wood, Barrister-at-Law

-Recommendations were regularly made for change, but few of those proposals were implemented.
-In 2001, Ireland's Competition Authority announced that it would examine the legal profession.
-Its preliminary report came out in February 2005, and its final report was published on December 11 2006.
+Recommendations were regularly made for change, but few of those proposals have been implemented.
+In 2001, Ireland’s Competition Authority (since abolished and replaced by the Competition and Consumer Protection Commission) announced that it would examine the legal profession.
+Its preliminary report came out in February 2005, and its final report was published in December 2006.

 The report considered both branches of the Irish legal profession, solicitors and barristers.
 Solicitors (who are subject to statutory regulation by the Law Society) mostly do office work and appear in the lower courts.
 Barristers (who are regulated by their own disciplinary body, the Bar Council) tend to be specialists who provide legal opinions and appear in the higher courts.